khesse-757/kahdev.me/_posts/2025-12-15-building-sudoku-terminal.md

 ## The Stack

 I wanted to use technologies I don't normally touch.
-I went with React, TypeScript, Vite, Zustand, Framer Motion, and CSS Modules.
+I went with React, TypeScript, Vite, Zustand, and CSS Modules.

 React was a big shift.
 In JavaScript, you grab an element with `getElementById` and change it.
 React works differently.
 You build small components where each one is responsible for its own chunk of the UI.
 React updates the page when things change.
 It took some getting used to.